gitlab4j/gitlab4j-api/README.md

 projectStream.map(Project::getName).forEach(name -> System.out.println(name));

 // Operate on the stream in parallel, this example sorts User instances by username
-// NOTE: Fetching of the users is not done in paralell,
+// NOTE: Fetching of the users is not done in parallel,
-// only the sorting of the users is a paralell operation.
+// only the sorting of the users is a parallel operation.
 Stream<User> stream = gitlabApi.getUserApi().getUsersStream();
 List<User> users = stream.parallel().sorted(comparing(User::getUsername)).collect(toList());
 ```